nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ## Data Availability

-Due to the sensitive nature of the raw sequencing data, whole genome and exome sequencing data have been deposited in the European Genome–phenome Archive (EGA):
+Due to the sensitive nature of the raw sequencing data, whole genome and exome sequencing bam files have been deposited in the European Genome–phenome Archive (EGA):

 - WGS data: EGAD00001015430 (https://ega-archive.org/studies/EGAD00001015430)
 - Exome data: EGAD00001015431 (https://ega-archive.org/studies/EGAD00001015431)